 Preliminary Bone Grafting

-During your initial visit to Midland OMFS, your doctor may determine that the site for your dental implant doesn’t have enough supporting bone.
+During your initial visit to Midland OMFS, Dr. Poupard may determine that the site for your dental implant doesn’t have enough supporting bone.
 You may have a bone grafting procedure approximately four months before you receive your dental implant, which will give the site time to heal and strengthen.
 In some cases, the graft is done immediately with implant placement.

 Socket Bone Grafting

-To make room for an implant, your doctor may need to remove one of your existing teeth.
-During this extraction procedure, the doctor may decide that there isn’t enough supporting bone below the tooth and will graft bone to the site.
+To make room for an implant, Dr. Poupard may need to remove one of your existing teeth.
+During this extraction procedure, he may decide that there isn’t enough supporting bone below the tooth and will graft bone to the site.
 This process will also help you retain the bone that you already have.

 Sinus Bone Grafting

 Every person’s skull has large, empty areas called sinuses.
 If these spaces are particularly large or located in a certain position, you may not have enough bone for an implant in the upper-rear of your jaw.
-A sinus lift may be required Midland OMFS doctors can graft bone in these areas, creating a new foundation for placing the implant.
+A sinus lift may be required and our Midland OMFS doctor can graft bone in these areas, creating a new foundation for placing the implant.

 High-Quality Care with Oral Surgery Specialists